Glossary of terms

 descendant tasks

-The descendant tasks of a given task is the set of all its child tasks and the descendant tasks of them.
+The descendant tasks of a given task are a set of all its child tasks and their descendants.

 directive